issandreadadesigner/Blordle/README.md

 # Blordle

-A simple public web word game.
+A simple public web daily word game.

 ## How to Play